 Former Gopher Garrett Wait's career may be over after suffering serious off-season injury

 UMass declared the graduate student forward medically disqualified to compete after an injury suffered during spring workouts.
-Wait won a NCAA title with the Minutemen after transferring from the Minnesota Gophers following his sophomore season.
+Wait won a NCAA title with the Minutemen after transferring from the

 AMHERST, Mass. — Garrett Wait’s college hockey career began in a Minnesota Gophers uniform in 2018.
 After some surprising news this week, it looks as if Wait’s college hockey days ended with a loss to the Gophers in March.